sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-online-portfolio.md

 ## Install walkthroughs

 ### Ruby Environment Manager (rbenv)
-In MacOS, there is a native Ruby installed on every device.
-We can't use this version of Ruby or it will break things in the computer.

-Installing an Environment Manager resolves this problem.
-It provides commands to control a second install of Ruby in the project folder where the website files are stored.
+In MacOS, there is a native Ruby that will interfere with the project unless Environment Manager is installed.
+This tool provides commands to control a second install of Ruby in the project folder where the website files are stored.

 -  Install rbenv by using this Terminal command: